PaulskPt/M5Stack_M5Echo_morse_code/README.md

 THE SECOND DEVICE (EVENTUALLY)

+I created this second version because I wanted to increase my experience with programming of the ```Programmable Input/Output``` (PIO) peripheral of the RP2040/RP2350.
 Instead of creating audio morse code under control of an Arduino sketch running on the M5Echo device, you can use a second microcontroller board to send morse code dot and dash commands.
 The dash command by sending a logical state '0' (= active)